South Korea's Lee in Tokyo to highlight friendly ties with Japan before key summit with Trump

 In his Aug.
 15 address marking the liberation from Japan’s 1910-1945 colonization of the Korean Peninsula, Lee called for the two sides to overcome grievances rooted in Japan’s brutal rule and develop future-oriented ties, though he urged Tokyo to face the issues that remain unresolved and strive to maintain trust.

-Ishiba, who has acknowledged Japan’s wartime aggression and has shown empathy toward Asian victims, expressed “remorse” over the war which he called a mistake, restoring the word in a Japanese leader’s Aug.
+Ishiba, who has acknowledged Japan’s wartime aggression and shown empathy toward Asian victims, expressed “remorse” over the war, which he called a mistake, restoring the word in a Japanese leader’s Aug.
 15 surrender anniversary address for the first time since its 2013 removal by former Prime Minister Shinzo Abe.